watermelonwolverine/Filename-Tag-Generator/README.md

 You can have as many categories under `categories` as you want.
 You can also have as many tags under each category as you want.

-One tag can be in multiple categories as long as it has the the same display-name everywhere.
+One tag can be in multiple categories as long as it has the same display-name everywhere.

 For example: `"dungeon" : "Dungeon"` may fit into both categories `Nature` and `Civilization`.